apple/swift-log/proposals/xxxx-metadata-providers.md

 We propose that swift-log should use [Swift Distributed Tracing Baggage](https://github.com/apple/swift-distributed-tracing-baggage) for its contextual metadata propagation type, meaning that swift-log would depend on this package.

 The `Baggage` type is modeled after the [Propagation format for distributed context: Baggage](https://www.w3.org/TR/baggage/), a W3C working draft, and is intended for all kinds of instrumentation of Swift applications both within and across processes.
-It is also used by [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing-baggage), however it is usable even without tracing infrastructure.
+It is also used by [Swift Distributed Tracing](https://github.com/apple/swift-distributed-tracing), however it is usable even without tracing infrastructure.
 The baggage package contains the single `Baggage` type, and is expected to have a stable, unchanging API, fit for swift-log to depend upon.

 > NOTE: We could potentially even rename the baggage package, if the tracing wording in it is causing confusion here.
-But realistically, this is its primary purpose: to enable tracing in logging systems, so we think swift-log dependin on `swift-distributed-tracing-baggage` is fine.
+But realistically, this is its primary purpose: to enable tracing in logging systems, so we think swift-log depending on `swift-distributed-tracing-baggage` is fine.

-To start using contextual metadata, end-users configure a metadata provider on the entire logging on a specific `Logger` via a new initializer parameter:
+To start using contextual metadata, end-users configure a metadata provider on the entire logging system or on a specific `Logger` via a new initializer parameter:

 ```swift
 let logger = Logger(label: "example", metadataProvider: { baggage in